monsoonmaelstrom/book2/book2.md

 “Good.
 Are you okay?”
 I ask him.

-“I was better before that stunt your mom pulled in the woods,” he says, enfolding me in his arms.
+“I was better before that stunt your mom pulled in the woods,” he comments, enfolding me in his arms.

 “I did tell you,” I remind him.